-- (1) This column is based on the fair market value of our common stock as of December 31, 2019, the last trading day of 2019, which was \$20.13 per share. - (2) The shares underlying this stock option vest as follows: 25% of the shares vested on July 1, 2017 and the remainder vest in equal quarterly installments until the option is fully vested on July 1, 2020, subject to the continued employment of the executive officer through each such vesting date. - (3) The shares underlying this stock option vest as follows: 25% of the shares vested on June 13, 2018 and the remainder vest in equal monthly installments until the option is fully vested on June 13, 2021, subject to the continued employment of the executive officer through each such vesting date. - (4) The shares underlying this stock option vest as follows: 25% of the shares vested on March 16, 2019 and the remainder vest in equal monthly installments until the option is fully vested on March 16, 2022, subject to the continued employment of the executive officer through each such vesting date. - (5) The shares underlying this stock option vest as follows: 25% of the shares vested on March 5, 2020 and the remainder vest in equal monthly installments until the option is fully vested on March 5, 2023, subject to the continued employment of the executive officer through each such vesting date. - (6) The shares underlying this stock option vest as follows: 25% of the shares vested on January 2, 2020 and the remainder vest in equal monthly installments until the option is fully vested on January 2, 2023, subject to the continued employment of the executive officer through each such vesting date. - (7) The shares underlying this restricted stock unit vest as follows: 25% of the shares vested on January 2, 2020 and the remainder vest in equal monthly installments until the option is fully vested on January 2, 2023, subject to the continued employment of the executive officer through each such vesting date.
+- (1) This column is based on the fair market value of our common stock as of December 31, 2021, the last trading day of 2021, which was \$3.85 per share - (2) The shares underlying this stock option vest as follows: 25% of the shares vested on June 13, 2018 and the remainder vest in equal monthly installments until the option is fully vested on June 13, 2021, subject to the continued employment of the executive officer through each such vesting date. - (3) The shares underlying this stock option vest as follows: 25% of the shares vested on March 16, 2019 and the remainder vest in equal monthly installments until the option is fully vested on March 16, 2022, subject to the continued employment of the executive officer through each such vesting date. - (4) The shares underlying this stock option vest as follows: 25% of the shares vested on March 5, 2020 and the remainder vest in equal monthly installments until the option is fully vested on March 5, 2023, subject to the continued employment of the executive officer through each such vesting date. - (5) The shares underlying this stock option vest as follows: 25% of the shares vested on March 4, 2021 and the remainder vest in equal monthly installments until the option is fully vested on March 4, 2024, subject to the continued employment of the executive officer through each such vesting date. - (6) The shares underlying this stock option vest as follows: 25% of the shares vested on February 4, 2022 and the remainder vest in equal monthly installments until the option is fully vested on February 4, 2025, subject to the continued employment of the executive officer through each such vesting date. - (7) The shares underlying this stock option vest as follows: 50% of the shares will vest on June 10, 2023 and the remainder will vest on June 10, 2024, subject to the continued employment of the executive officer through each such vesting date. - (8) The shares underlying this stock option vest as follows: 25% of the shares vested on February 25, 2020 and the remainder vest in equal monthly installments until the option is fully vested on February 25, 2023, subject to the